nodejs/node/doc/api/tls.markdown

   - `secureContext`: An optional TLS context object from [`tls.createSecureContext()`][]

-  - `isServer`: If `true` - TLS socket will be instantiated in server-mode.
+  - `isServer`: If `true` the TLS socket will be instantiated in server-mode.
     Default: `false`

   - `server`: An optional [`net.Server`][] instance